ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

 - **CMake**:

+We recommend using the latest versions of all the libraries.
 For Mac or Linux user, you may consider using `Homebrew <https://brew.sh/>`_ free and open-source software package management to obration all the libraries.
 The series of commands can be as simple as:

 ::